Total Community Action assistance programs in New Orleans area.

-Programs focused on aiding the poor and low income in southeast Louisiana and New Orleans are administered by the Total Community Action.
+Find information on getting help from Total Community Action in the form of emergency rants for paying bills, LIHEAP, job programs and more.
+A wide range of programs are focused on supporting on the poor and low income in southeast Louisiana and New Orleans are administered by the Total Community Action.
 Services promote the social and economic well-being of families, individuals, and children.
-The main office is at 1420 South Jeff Davis Parkway, New Orleans, Louisiana, 70125.
-Call 504-872-0334.

 Financial assistance programs

 The low income home energy assistance program, or LIHEAP, is processed from an office at 1410 South Jefferson Davis Pkwy in New Orleans.
 Grants can help pay cooling and utility bills and households with the lowest income and highest energy expenses may be eligible for weatherization as well.